Healthdirect Free Australian health advice you can count on.

 What happens during an angiogram?

-If you are having a conventional angiogram, you will be given a local anaesthetic in your arm or your groin to numb the area where the catheter will be inserted.
-You may also be given a sedative to help you relax.
+You will be given local anaesthetic to numb the area where a catheter (thin tube) will be inserted.
+You may also be given a sedative medicine to help you relax.

-Contrast medium (the liquid that helps show up the blood vessels) is injected through the catheter and x-rays are taken.
-You will be asked to stay very still or hold your breath while the images are being taken.
 When the contrast medium goes in, you might feel temporary warmth or a hot flush.
-Some people feel nauseous or have chest discomfort, but this doesn't generally last long.
-Let your doctor know if you are experiencing these or other symptoms.
+Some people feel nauseous or have chest discomfort, but this doesn't usually last long.
+Let your doctor know if you are experiencing these or any other symptoms.

-What happens after the angiogram?
+What happens after an angiogram?

 Angiogram risks and side effects

-There is a small risk of bruising or bleeding, where the catheter was put in.
-There is also a small risk of bleeding or infection at the injection site.
+There is a small risk of bruising or bleeding where the catheter was put in.

-Conventional angiography uses x-rays, but the doses of radiation are very small.
 However, angiograms are not generally carried out on pregnant women because of the radiation dose to the unborn baby.
+You can read more about this at Pregnancy, Birth and Baby’s Radiation exposure during pregnancy page.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: September 2021
+Last reviewed: December 2023

 Back To Top